hello-SoftLab/hello-SoftLab/README.md

 <br />

 <p align="justify">
-through labs, group classes, events, hackathons and creating innovative softwares, we believe we can create a more creative generation of pragrammers.
+through labs, group classes, events, hackathons and creating innovative softwares, we believe we can create a more creative generation of programmers.
 </p>

 <br />